walkrick/g3-assessment-week-6/README.md

 # Grouping Arrays of Hashes

 You work for a tourism agency, and your job is to promote amusement parks.
-You have been given a list of amusement parks and you need to write code to help organize the data.
+When you're given a list of amusement parks and you need to write code to help organize the data.

 Your mission, should you choose to accept it, is to group amusement parks by
 * ID
 * Country

+Please define a test and a class to solve this problem.

 ## Challenge 1 - Indexing by ID